opf/openproject/docs/development/application-architecture/README.md

 # Components

 A typical installation of OpenProject uses a web server such as NGINX or Apache to proxy requests to and from the internal [Puma](https://puma.io/) application server.
 All web requests are handled internally by it.
 A background job queue is used to execute longer running data requests or asynchronous communications.

-For more information on the data flow between these components, please also see our [data flow documentation](../data-flow).

 ## Puma application server